 This month also marks the start of our goal to pay off the mortgage.
 We’ve got just three years left in our 5-year 2.6% ARM before rates can ratchet up.
 The big number, $176,000, is now written on the fridge whiteboard.
 It’ll be fun to keep score, and I will provide oh-so-scintillating updates along the way.

-It’d be great to hear from you fine readers and fellow bloggers how your own journeys are coming along, and if you have more great reasons to retire early that I should add to my list.
-Cheers!
+I’d love to hear from you fine readers about how your own journeys are coming along.
+If you have more great reasons to retire early that I should add to my list, please share!

 (Featured Image Courtesy of Paul Dixon)